mongodb-js/mongodb-js/README.md

 # mongodb-js

-Hi, welcome to mongodb-js, a collective of JavaScript that does things to or with MongoDB.
+Hi, welcome to mongodb-js, a collective of JavaScript developers and code focused on interacting with MongoDB.

 <dl>
   <dt><a href="./docs/setup.md">Setup</a></dt>